villagekit/knowledge/pages/building_block.md

 title: building block
 ---

-## Building blocks are systems with modular interfaces.
+## Building blocks are structures with modular interfaces.